 In App Features

-The ML JupyterLab maintains the core features of a DXJupyterLab environment (for detailed information, please see ).
+The ML JupyterLab maintains the core features of a DXJupyterLab environment (for detailed information, please see here).
 To be specialized for ML work, the app is added with multiple new features which are listed below.

 In-App Features of ML JupyterLab

-The ML JupyterLab maintains the core features of a DXJupyterLab environment (for detailed information, please see ).
+The ML JupyterLab maintains the core features of a DXJupyterLab environment (for detailed information, please see here).
 To be specialized for ML work, the app is added with multiple new features which are listed below.

 Kernel